danielgron/Test-Assignment2/README.md

 - What are their similarities?
 - What are their differences?
 - Which one would you prefer, if any, and why?

+Mockito vs PowerMock:

+They are similar in that they are both able to mock dependencies (surprise!)

+Mockito is a pretty straight forward mocking framework that can easily mock dependencies in well structured code designed with unit testing in mind.

+Powermock is slightly more complicated, but will